ltwlf/azure-functions-starter-ts/README.md

 ```
 npx func new
 ```
 Choose Typescript, select template and enter the name for your func.
-When you use any other template then 'HttpTrigger' you need to configure the blob "AzureWebJobsStorage".
+When you use any other template then 'HttpTrigger' you need to configure the "AzureWebJobsStorage" (see bellow).

 Build and start the func host